RobertDober/lab42_core/README.md

 upon call, once it has been transformed by `#to_proc`

-For details see the corresponding [QED demo](https://github.com/RobertDober/lab42_core/blob/master/demo/fn.md).
+For details see the corresponding [Speculations](https://github.com/RobertDober/lab42_core/blob/master/speculations/fn.md).

 #### Behave or B for Message Sending